eSafety at Our School

 In an increasingly connected world children are spending more and more time online, both at school and at home.
 A concern of parents is that their children are safe when they use the internet or any of the many tools available for online access.

-At Malden Manor Primary School we teach the topic of e-safety thoroughly to ensure that our children are fully equipped to protect themselves when online.
-To help protect children at school our internet is filtered by LGfL.
+At Malden Manor Primary School we prioritise e-safety for all our children so that they are fully equipped to protect themselves when online.
+To help protect children at school our internet is filtered by LGFL.
 We also encourage parents/guardians to set up filtering on their home networks.
 For guidance on how to do this click below:

 http://www.saferinternet.org.uk/advice-and-resources/parents-and-carers/parental-controls